 >>> import os >>> os.fsformat('/flash')

-Now that we got the basic example running, you can proceed to develop your own application!
-For further references, you can check the links below:
+Now that we got the basic example running, you can continue with the links below.